umgc-cmsc-495-group-1/image-sharing-app/README.md

 ### App.tsx

 This is where we will import all of our components for routing.
 We build the routing structure of the application here.
 Notice how the `:id` slug for the user comes before the `users` route.

 This is to ensure when routing to an individual user it will get hit first.
 React routes from the index page first, and all paths are exact, but using `:something` can assist with dynamic routing.

-The routes constant, which is a `RoutesObject` array, allows us to specifically define out routes in object form. going through parent index for some components, and dynamic changing routes depending on the information passing through.
+The routes constant, which is a `RoutesObject` array, allows us to specifically define out routes in object form going through parent index for some components, and dynamic changing routes depending on the information passing through.

 We pass this constant to the `useRoutes` method, and place it as an object in the div.
-This will be rendered as the app in the html for the page, depending on which component is rendered to the page at the time.
+This will be rendered as the app in the HTML for the page, depending on which component is rendered to the page at the time.

 ```tsx
 import React from 'react';